Doing Right Together ￼￼for Black Youth: What We Learned from the Community Engagement Sessions for the Ontario Black Youth Action Plan

 This report was published by Youth Research and Evaluation eXchange (YouthREX).

 HERE'S HOW THE AUTHORS DESCRIBE THIS REPORT:

 Doing Right Together for Black Youth summarizes what was learned from over 1500 community members who answered the call from the Ministry of Children and Youth Services (MCYS) to co-develop the Ontario Black Youth Action Plan (BYAP).
-The MCYS shared anonymized data (without any identifying personal information) captured at these community engagement sessions, as well as written submissions, with YouthREX to analyze, interpet, and summarize.
+The MCYS shared anonymized data (without any identifying personal information) captured at these community engagement sessions, as well as written submissions, with YouthREX to analyze, interpret, and summarize.

 This report shares the top ten issues for Black youth and their families, ideas on the best ways to engage Black youth in meaningfully shaping the development and implementation of the BYAP projects, as well as the important characteristics of organizations that can meet the needs of Black youth.

 Anucha, U., Srikanthan, S., Siad-Togane, R. & Galabuzi, G.E.
 (2017).
 Doing Right Together for Black Youth: What We Learned from the Community Engagement Sessions for the Ontario Black Youth Action Plan.
-Youth Research and Evaluation eXchange (YouthREX).
-Toronto, ON.
+Toronto, ON: Youth Research and Evaluation eXchange (YouthREX).